Complete a course in 3 weeks!

 CIT-162 CISCO Networking I (3 Credits)

 This course introduces the architecture, structure, functions, components, and models of the Internet and other computer networks.
 The principles and structure of IP addressing and the fundamentals of Ethernet concepts, media, and operations are introduced to provide a foundation for the curriculum.
 By the end of the course, students will be able to build simple LANs, perform basic configurations for routers and switches, and implement IP addressing schemes.
-Prerequisite: Reading Skills II (RDG095) or Academic Reading III (ESL098) or Integrated ELL Level 3 (ELL-103) or placement.
-For additional information contact CITDepartment@bhcc..edu
+Prerequisite: Writing Skills II (ENG-095) and Academic Reading III (ESL-098) or Reading Skills II (RDG-095); or Integrated ELL Level III (ELL-103) or exemption by placing into higher level courses For additional information contact CITDepartment@bhcc.edu

 CSC-125 Python Programming (3 Credits)

 This is an introductory course designed for any student interested in learning computer programming concepts and hands on computational thinking, all in the context of the Python programming language.
 No prior experience in programming is necessary.
 Students will use their own problem solving abilities to implement programs in Python.
 This course will show the student how to create basic programming structures including decisions and loops.
 Further, students will explore unique Python data structures such as tuples and dictionaries.
 Students will also learn to perform basic debugging techniques.
 At the end of this course, the student will have learned enough concepts in computer science and programming to be able to write Python programs to solve problems on their own.
 This course will prepare the student to move on to the Advanced Python Programming course.
-Pre-requisite: Applications and Concepts (CIT110) or IT Problem Solving (CIT113) or Intro to Computer Science and Object Oriented Programming (CIT120) or Maya Foundations (CMT121) or permission of the Department Chair.
-All prerequisites must be completed with a C or better.
-For additional information and/or a course syllabus contact CITDepartment@bhcc..edu.
+Pre-requisite: RDG-095 and ENG095, or ELL-103, and MAT099, or equivalent.
+For additional information and/or a course syllabus contact CS@bhcc.edu

 CSC-131 Intro to Creating Mobile Apps (3 Credits)

 This course is designed for individuals with no experience with programming languages or previous experience creating mobile applications.
 The course uses a graphical-user interface blocks editor for students to build their own Android based mobile apps.
 The course offers reading about the editor and basic programming concepts, tutorial walk through assignments within the editor, and assessments which require students to build unique apps based on the tutorials so that they can demonstrate their understanding and knowledge of what they have learned.
 Specific programming concepts covered include design logic, programming conditions, variables, procedures, branching and looping.
 Specific app functionality covered includes sprite animation, multiple screens, and integration with device sensors, texting, databases, video, and other web APIs.
-Prerequisites: Writing Skills I (ENG090) and Reading Skills I (RDG090) or placement.
+Prerequisites: Writing Skills I (ENG-090) and Reading Skills I (RDG-090) or Academic Writing III (ESL-099) and Academic Reading III (ESL-098); or Integrated ELL Level 1 (ELL-101) or placement.

 ECO-201 Macroeconomics (3 Credits)

 This course covers an introduction to the American economy.
 Topics include: scarcity, opportunity cost and the production possibility curve, unemployment, inflation, GDP and related aggregates, economic growth, classical Keynesian models of income and employment determination, government policies for full employment and price stability, and money and the banking system.
 This course satisfies the College's General Education requirement for Community and Cultural Contexts.
-Prerequisites: Foundations of Algebra (MAT097) or Pre-Statistics (MAT098) and Reading Skills II (RDG095) or placement.
+Prerequisites: Foundations of Algebra (MAT-097) or Pre-Statistics (MAT-098) and Reading Skills II (RDG-095) or Academic Reading III (ESL-098) or Integrated ELL Level III (ELL-103) exemption by placing into higher level courses.

 ENG-111 College Writing I (3 Credits)